DeeMcCart/CI_PP5_Jeweller/README.md

 The challenges of the current business model (which may be partly addressed with a fresh ecommerce strategy) are:
 * Existing customer base is aging, need to reach a newer generation & persuade them of the value offering
 * Competition from online retailers (the 'low cost' model)
-* Retail business is staff-heavy and takes staff away from more profitable back-room tasks
+* Retail business is staff-heavy and takes skilled staff away from more profitable back-room tasks
 * Need to differentiate vs. local jewellers
-* Retailer not willing unwilling to stock certain popular brand names, due to restrictive to merchandising constraints
+* Shop owner unwilling to stock certain popular brand names, due to restrictive to merchandising constraints

 **This Jeweller e-commerce offering** is:
 * a website